quan-thecreator/warehouse/content/physics/Forces.md

 $$
 a_R=\lim_{\Delta t\to0}{\frac{\Delta \vec{v}}{\Delta t}}=\frac{v^2}{r}
 $$
 $a_R$ is the radial acceleration, otherwise known as the centripetal acceleration.
 It's easier not to consider centripetal acceleration as a result of the imaginary centripetal force if instead thought of as acceleration experienced by the object radially, or on the radius of motion.
+A Reynolds number is calculated like so (**you don't need to know this**):

 $$
 T=\frac{1}{f}
 $$